 I specialize in anthropology, art history, East Asian studies (MA, Harvard), Japanese studies (especially premodern), museum studies, and sociology (BA, Williams College).
 As a bilingual, I am adept at editing the writing of EFL authors.
 I read and translate classical Japanese and edit translations from both modern and classical Japanese.

 Starting Spring 2022, I will be an instructor in UCSD's Copyediting Program.

-When I'm not at my desk, I can be found in bookstores and museums, especially the Museum of Fine Arts, Boston.
-At the MFA, I teach in the Art and Medicine program, using works of art to help medical professionals develop observation skills, build stronger teams, improve communication, and reflect on their practice.
+When I'm not at my desk, I am usually birdwatching or relearning the piano.
+I can also often be found wandering through bookstores and museums (I'm also a museum educator).
+I taught most recently in the Museum of Fine Arts, Boston's Art and Medicine program, where I used artworks to help medical professionals develop observation skills, build stronger teams, improve communication, and reflect on their practice.